digitalocean/databases/examples/README.md

 The examples configure a web app that displays a list of fake contacts, queried from the database.

+See instructions below on how to import the example dataset to your database.

 <p align="center">
     <img src="screenshot.png" alt="screenshot of the web app in the examples" width="1010">
 </p>